(BSc, MSc, Registered MBACP)

 Areas of counselling I deal with

-£40 per session for either Zoom or Telephone appointments that last 50 minutes.
-I offer a text service, which I allow 60 minutes for.
+£50 per session for either Face to Face, Zoom or Telephone appointments that last for 50 minutes.

 Concessions are available, depending on personal circumstances.
 This will be something we will need to discuss.

 My working days are Thursday, Friday and Saturday Morning.
 I currently have no availability.

 I am a Registered Member of the British Association for Counselling and Psychotherapy (BACP).
 This means that I agree to work under their ethical framework and I am committed to working in an ethical, moral and respectful way.
 The professional body requires a high standard of practice.
 I also have indemnity insurance, monthly supervision and have a clear and enhanced DBS.